 I am convinced that only a holistic understanding of the biotechnological development pipeline can significantly accelerate biopharmaceutical processes and contribute to the faster and safer production of biopharmaceuticals.

-The four chamber heights enable measurement in a wide range of concentrations, reducing the need for dilution series.
+The four different heights of the measurement chambers within a structure enable measurements across a wide concentration range, reducing the need for dilution series.